babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Gui.rst

 * Click on |buttonIconNew| to create a new item of the element.*
 * Click on |buttonIconRefresh| to refresh the list

-.. rubric:: 4 - Extra buttons
+.. rubric:: |four| - Extra buttons

 * Click on |buttonIconStatus| to diplays status list.